Home inspections in Santa Rosa, Petaluma, Windsor, Healdsburg, Sebastopol, Sonoma, Cloverdale and most other communities in Sonoma County.

 Spending the necessary time and effort during an inspection will provide the properly educated inspector with important knowledge about the property.

-A clearly written and comprehensive report will give you accurate information and help you during your decision making process of purchasing a home.
+A clearly written and comprehensive report will give you information to help you during your decision making process while purchasing a home.

 Education is an often neglected part of being a home inspector.
-While we are generalists and there are areas that we will not have complete knowledge, we care enough about our profession to learn constantly.
+While we are generalists and there are areas that we will not have complete knowledge, we care enough about our profession and our clients to continue the learning process and share our knowledge with our colleagues.

-There are limits to what an inspector can see, but education will provide knowledge about where and how to look for problems, and who to approach for answers.
+There are limits to what an inspector can see, but education will provide knowledge about where and how to look for problems, and whom to approach for answers.
 This is where a good professional organization comes in.
-CREIA provides us with a continual stream of information and the ability to share this knowledge with others in order to elevate the quality of our inspections as well as inspections in general.
-But, while we regularly attend chapter meetings, we also seek out other sources of information, such as manufacturers and recognized building codes.
-Make sure that your home inspector spends the necessary time to further his/her education by researching products, attending chapter meetings, independent research and does not just rely only on existing knowledge.
+CREIA provides members with a continual stream of information and the ability to share this knowledge with others in order to elevate the quality of our inspections as well as inspections in general.
+But, while we regularly attend chapter meetings and annual educational conferences, we also seek out other sources of information, such as manufacturers and recognized building standards.
+No matter who you choose to inspect your home, make sure that your home inspector spends the necessary time to further his/her education through research of materials/products, attending association chapter meetings, independent research, and does not just rely only on existing knowledge.

 Phone: (707) 528-7010